Page Editor Options - Authoring Tab

 Though you can't remove the BOM natively within Expression Web 1.0, Steve Easton has developed a method of Banning the BOM and Christoph Schneegans has written a VBA macro which can be run in EW 1.0.
 Make sure you back up your website before using either method.

-Add a byte order mark (BOM) when creating or renaming UTF-8 documents with these file extensions in Expression Web 2.0 or 3.0
+Add a byte order mark (BOM) when creating or renaming UTF-8 documents with these file extensions in Expression Web 2.0, 3.0 or 4.0

 By default all settings are ticked except the PHP extension un-tick in particular the following: .htm .html .css .dwt .php, only retick when needed.